rodrinoblega/client-form3/README.md

 ## Using the client

-In order to use de client you should:
+In order to use the client you should:

 - Execute `go get github.com/rodrinoblega/client-form3` to download de go module
 - Import `github.com/rodrinoblega/client-form` and generate a new service with an URL and a timeout